nikhil-isaac/mood/README.md

 Research has shown that social networking activity is a good source to gauge a person’s state of mind.
 Mood of a user is often reflected in his/her social content, like tweets, blogs, article, status updates, etc. Timely analysis of a user’s social media can be used to improve the feelings, and even save a person’s life in an extreme case!
 Hence it becomes important to regularly analyze the social-media health of our friends and family to take timely action.

 Our aim is to provide a platform for the users to help other users who are having a negative state of mind through social media and to also a build a better social relationship/bonding with others.
-We were truly inspired by the <a href="https://www.ibm.com/watson/services/tone-analyzer/">IBM watson tone analyzer</a> and have leveraged its <a href="https://github.com/watson-developer-cloud/node-sdk">node SDK</a>.
+We were truly inspired by the <a href="https://www.ibm.com/watson/services/tone-analyzer/">IBM Watson Tone Analyzer</a> and have leveraged its <a href="https://github.com/watson-developer-cloud/node-sdk">Node SDK</a>.

 The key to our project is to build a social media app that can help the users in suggesting songs based on the mood of the other person from spotify that could make the other person happy and could also lead to a path of tackling depression.
 ## Desktop